 And Alex is too, because he is really pitching in with this meme world bullshit.

-So, I find this really weird because here we see Alex telling his audience that the real issue with climate change is that there are demons who want to stop the world from releasing CO2 into the air because the Earth is CO2 deficient and God placed fossil fuel reserves into the ground so humans could find them at just the time, you know, the right time to save the world by burning them and polluting a whole bunch.
+So I find this really weird because here we see Alex telling his audience that the real issue with climate change is that there are demons who want to stop the world from releasing CO2 into the air because the earth is CO2 deficient and God placed fossil fuel reserves into the ground so humans could find them at just the time, you know, the right time to save the world by burning them and polluting a whole bunch.

 But it's also weird because I thought his problem with climate change promoters was that they were just trying to force people to pay carbon taxes that would enrich Al Gore and George Soros while destroying the West.

-Now it's a plot by demons to stop God's plan to save the Earth?
+Now it's a plot by demons to stop God's plan to save the Earth.

 As to Alex's claim that CO2 levels are at their lowest ever, that's complete bullshit.

-Well, I mean, I remember somebody said that the Triassic period was marked by massive CO2 expansion, and that's why the plants were so large, which is why dinosaurs were allowed to grow so large.
+Well, I mean, I remember somebody said that the Triassic period was marked by a massive CO2 explosion expansion, and that's why the plants were so large, which is why dinosaurs were allowed to grow so large.

 Quite literally the opposite of what the consensus view of every credible source I can find says.